 5. Switch to the Cloud

-Stay on top of tax planning with Kashoo: With Kashoo, you can take photos of all your receipts and enter it directly into the Kashoo app.
+Stay on top of tax planning with Kashoo: With Kashoo, you can take photos of all your receipts drag and drop it into the Kashoo Inbox.
 Since both the CRA and IRS accept digital copies of receipts, switching your bookkeeping to the cloud enables you to optimize your time and record keeping in general.
 Never have to worry about losing old receipts or invoices.
 With Kashoo, we make it easy for you to stay organized!